|European Champion 2016|

 CM: Mario Coluna

 Mario Coluna is one of the greatest player ever for both Portugal and Benfica.
+He spent most of his career with Benfica, appearing in 525 official games and scoring 127 goals during 16 professional seasons.
+Dubbed Monstro Sagrado (Sacred Monster), he won 19 major titles with his main club, including ten national leagues.
 He won two European Cup with Benfica in 1961 and 1962.
 He was the captain of Portugal in the 1966 World Cup.
 He was known to be Eusebio's friend and his top assister on the field.

 He won two straight Champions League titles with two different clubs.
-He on his one in 1995 with Juventus and then, in 1996 with Borussia Dortmund.
+He won his first one in 1995 with Juventus and then, in 1996 with Borussia Dortmund.
 He was a member of Portugal's Golden Generation that won won the 1989 FIFA World Youth Championship.
+He appeared with the national team in one World Cup and two European Championships.

 Born in Brazil.
 He was the star of Porto's Champions' League title in 2003-2004, and then, another one in 2005-2006 with Barcelona FC.
 He was capped 75 times for Portugal between 2003 and 2010.